li21rich/TwitterScrape/README.md

 ## Requirements
 After downloading, **install and add chromedriver**: https://chromedriver.chromium.org/downloads.\
-You will need to have Selenium and Python. \
+You will need Selenium and Python. \
-You will also need to have a Twitter account to run the bot on.
-Run main.py and provide the details given.\
+You will also need a Twitter account to run the bot on.
-Usages of time.sleep in twitterbot.py should be adjusted based on your internet speed -- if the loading time is slower, then the sleep times need to be longer.\
-This project was designed in Windows.
-Modifications may need to be made for Linux and others.
+To use the program, run main.py and provide the details described in the tips below.\

 ## Tips
 Running it will prompt for *email*, *username*, *password*, *minimum*, and *query*.\